ACCIONA is participating in this initiative since 2005.

-The secondment of the Compact is voluntary and those entities who sign it pledge to uphold and disseminate the Principles, and report on their progress once they apply them in their management.
+The secondment of Global Compact is voluntary and those entities who sign it pledge to uphold and disseminate the Principles, and report on their progress once they apply them in their management.
 ACCIONA reports on its progress in the Progress Report presented each year by the company's president, José Manuel Entrecanales.

 ACCIONA also backs the initiatives and projects promoted by the Global Compact: